Burley Design Flatbed Review

 Smoothness of Ride

-One of the things we really liked about the Burley Design Flatbed is that even without any cargo in the back it handled and pulled really well, unlike a few of its counterparts that really needed something loaded and weighted in the back to make it function properly.
-It handled well on the paved roads around town.
-The two-wheel design of the Flatbed makes it a little more stable than the single wheel designed cargo bike trailers.
+One of the things we really like about the Flatbed is that even without any cargo in the back, it handles and pulls smoothly.
+Many other trailers in our review needed something loaded and weighted in the back to function properly.
+The two-wheel design of the Flatbed makes it a little more stable than the single-wheel-designed cargo bike trailers.
+It handles well on paved roads around town and even on gravel trails too.